raysas/ML-from-scratch/README.md

-# ML-from-scratch
+# Machine Learning from scratch

 This repository contains implementations of various machine learning algorithms from scratch.
 The purpose of this repository is to go through the algorithms and practice implementing them in Python.
 The algorithms are implemented in an object-oriented manner, and the code is well-documented (eventually).
+These will include:
+- Unsupervised Learning (clustering):
+    - K-means clustering
+    - Hierarchical clustering
+    - Spectral clustering
+- Supervised Learning:
+    - Decision Trees

 ## Unsupervised Learning